mikehadlow/samlproxy/README.md

 ## Development

+This is a monorepo containing 4 packages:
+1. `common`: This contains the core SAML logic and other common functions.
+It uses the excellent [Samlify](https://samlify.js.org/#/) SAML library.
+1. `proxy`: This is the core proxy package.
+1. `testsp`: This is a test SAML service provider (SP).
+This mimics the application that needs to authenticate.
+1. `testidp`: This is test SAML identity provider (IdP).
+This mimics an identity provider, such as Okta or Auth0.

 SamlProxy uses [Bun](https://bun.sh/).
 Install it by following the instructions on the [Bun website](https://bun.sh/docs/installation)

 Create the `.env` file and X509 certificates with: